-Past Lamorna Cove there was a section with some serious scrambling, followed by an easier section down a jeep track.
+Past Lamorna Cove there was a section with some serious scrambling where trail improvements are sorely needed.
+It was followed by an easier section down a jeep track.

 The most scenic part of this stretch was a place called Penberth Cove.
 Here, a fisherman’s wife was sitting on a rock beside the slipway, gazing at the sea.
 I think her husband was out fishing and she was waiting for him to return safely.

-Their house had a collection of beachcombing objects out front.
+Their house, built out of solid granite, had a collection of beachcombing objects out front.

 Waiting for her husband to return.